 Work done is an effort to design a unique technique to automatically grade handwritten responses.
 The findings have revealed that this approach is both accurate and efficient, which is quite promising.
 The potential benefits of the method are manifold: it can save valuable time for instructors, provide fair and consistent grading, and enable the use of machine learning algorithms for more advanced evaluations.
 System's success lies in its simplicity, as it uses metrics such as answer length and keyword matching to provide a model for grading.
+With paradigm shift in teaching, our assessment techniques too need to evolve.
+Several challenges however do exist while designing the system, like quality of handwriting, scanning and parameters for assessment change with subject being evaluated.
 One promising avenue for future research is to introduce machine learning algorithms that can predict the marks of answer scripts by training on various calculated parameters.
 This will allow us to provide more precise evaluations of handwritten answers, enabling better feedback for students and instructors.
 Moreover, algorithms aim to explore new techniques for effective and precise summary generation, detecting correct and incorrect coding answers, and checking diagrams drawn by students.
 By investing in these initiatives, the model designed can enhance the precision and speed of automatic grading systems while also giving teachers the tools they need to evaluate their students' progress more effectively.
 Overall, the potential impact of work is significant, as it can lead to more efficient and fair grading systems, ultimately benefiting both students and instructors.
-With further research and development, afterconducting an exhaustive research process and carrying out various tasks such as text cleaning, preprocessing, and feature extraction, Model achieves an accuracy rate of 83.14% and an error rate of merely 16.85%.
+With further research and development, after conducting an exhaustive research process and carrying out various tasks such as text cleaning, preprocessing, and feature extraction, Model achieves an accuracy rate of 83.14% and an error rate of merely 16.85%.
 These outcomes suggest that the system is likely to perform efficiently and produce satisfactory results.